-- The Chair of a student's Dissertation Committee must email the Program Coordinator(s) confirming that the student has been approved to schedule the proposal defense and providing the defense date. - Students must complete and submit to their program coordinator: - An updated milestone checklist - Form 8 FAU Admission to Candidacy for the Doctoral Degree (available on the FAU Graduate College website), - o A copy of the proposal announcement and of the written dissertation proposal - Students must provide a Proposal Assessment Form to each of their Dissertation Committee members.
-These forms are to be filled out by each committee member and submitted directly to your Program Coordinator.
-These forms are confidential and should not be returned to the student by members of the committee. - The program coordinator will forward the Form 8 to the College of Science Dean for Graduate Studies and then on to the Graduate College.
-Upon receiving final approval from the Dean of the Graduate College, a student is admitted to candidacy. - Once admitted to candidacy, students may register for dissertation credits but this must be done via the program coordinator. \Note: in order for students to enroll in dissertation credits during the subsequent semester, the Graduate College must receive the signed Form 8 by the appropriate deadline specified on their website for the given semester in which the candidacy exam is taken.
+- The student must email the IB Program Coordinator, with a cc to the Chair of their Dissertation Committee, confirming that they have been approved to schedule the proposal (candidacy exam) defense and provide the defense date. - Students must complete and submit the following to the IB Program Coordinator: - An updated milestone checklist - o An updated curriculum vitae - Form 8 FAU Admission to Candidacy for the Doctoral Degree (available on the FAU Graduate College website) - o A copy of the proposal announcement and of the written dissertation proposal - Students must provide a Proposal Assessment Form to each of their Dissertation Committee members.
+These forms are to be filled out by each committee member and submitted directly to the IB Program Coordinator.
+These forms are confidential and should not be returned to the student by members of the committee. - The IB Program Coordinator will forward the Form 8 to the College of Science Associate Dean for Graduate Studies and then on to the Graduate College.
+Upon receiving final approval from the Dean of the Graduate College, a student is admitted to candidacy. - Once admitted to candidacy, students may register for dissertation credits but this must be done via the IB Program Coordinator. \Note: in order for students to enroll in dissertation credits during the subsequent semester, the Graduate College must receive the signed Form 8 by the appropriate deadline specified on their website for the given semester in which the candidacy exam is taken.
 Students must also allow at least one week each for processing of the form at the Department level and then at the College level.
-Therefore, the Form 8 must be submitted to the program coordinator at least two weeks prior to the deadline specified by the Graduate College for submission of the Form 8 during a given semester. - Students should submit their first Annual Research Progress Report and Curriculum Vitae within one month of admission to candidacy.
-The progress report and cv are submitted annually to the Program Coordinator annually every FALL semester thereafter.
+Therefore, the Form 8 must be submitted to the IB Program Coordinator at least two weeks prior to the deadline specified by the Graduate College for submission of the Form 8 during a given semester. - Every year students should submit an Individual Development Plan (IDP) for the year during the fall semester and then a mid-year update during the spring semester.
+A Curriculum Vitae should be submitted within one month of admission to candidacy.
+The IDP form and cv are submitted to the IB Program Coordinator annually thereafter.